boyarsky/boyarsky/README.md

-👋 Hi, I’m @boyarsky.
+👋 Hi, I’m Jeanne Boyarsky.
 I'm a published author of Java Certification books and a Java Champion.
 I blog at [selikoff.net](https://www.selikoff.net)

 📫 You can reach me at
 - [CodeRanch](https://coderanch.com/wiki/660334/Bio-Jeanne-Boyarsky)